IgnasiLucas/cophyhopa/README.md

 it decreases (not shown in report).
 This is probably caused by the size-selection step in library preparation.

 Currently obtaining species-specific VCFs with freebayes.
-The report is [available in this link.](https://htmlpreview.github.io/?https://github.com/IgnasiLucas/cophyhopa/blob/soca/results/2022-12-16/README.html)
+The report will be [available in this link.](https://htmlpreview.github.io/?https://github.com/IgnasiLucas/cophyhopa/blob/soca/results/2022-12-16/README.html)

 # 2022-12-14